WWDC (FM): Sports

+The two stations also added Baltimore Ravens coverage for the 2017 season, replacing WBIG-FM (100.3 FM) as the team's Washington outlet.
+Ravens coverage later moved to WSBN (630 AM).

 iHeart Sports DC

-On January 5, 2023, WWDC-HD2 and the 104.7 translator station W284CQ changed their format to a simulcast of WTSD 1190 AM in Leesburg, Virginia.
+On January 5, 2023, WWDC-HD2 and W284CQ changed their format to a simulcast of WTSD (1190 AM) in Leesburg, Virginia.
 The stations are known as "iHeart Sports DC."

 The schedule features programming from Fox Sports Radio on weekdays, switching to sports betting shows at night.
 The Fox Sports programs include The Dan Patrick Show, The Herd with Colin Cowherd and The Doug Gottlieb Show.
 In the evening, programs from Vegas Stats & Information Network or VSiN are heard.